buraksatar/ETSE-Humidity/clientSide/mqtt/install.md

+It has to be MQTT libraries on Ubuntu.

-Login to Ubuntu Linux with root privileges ( sudo ) Add the mosquitto repository by given below commands
+Add the mosquitto repository by given below commands

-1.
+1. Get the

-$sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa
+$ sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa
-$sudo apt-get update
+$ sudo apt-get update

 2.
 Execute the given below command to install the Mosquitto broker package